jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 He sits down.
 Speaks low, but firm.
 I did something wrong.

 "Learning will spoil him.
-Make him unfit to be a slave.
-He'll become dissatisfied, unmanageable.
-Start thinking he deserves what he can't have.
-You'll ruin him—and ruin us."
+Once a slave can read, he is no longer a slave.
+He has eyes outside the household.
+He sees what we have and don't share.
+He thinks.
+He calculates.
+He plans.
+You'll ruin him for us."

 I say "But everyone in Ohio learns to read."

 "This isn't Ohio.
 Our property rights aren't cruel, Sophia.
 They're order.
 Without them, chaos.
-Every man taking what he wants.
-Reading makes slaves dangerous.
-Because it makes them want to be equal.
-And they aren't.
 They do the work.
 We do the thinking."

 He touches my shoulder.
 Gentle.

 "I know you mean well.
 But never do that again.
 It's wrong.
 For everyone.
 Frederick is clever.
 Proud.
 He tricked you."

+I had been tidying up while Hugh talked.
+Why was I cleaning?

+I take a minute to realize it all.

 I close the book.
-I sit at this desk.
 I'm so stupid.
 He's right.
 Hugh knows how the world works.
 I'm an outsider, naive.
 Frederick took advantage of me.
 My slave took advantage of me!

 I leave the room.
 I look at him.
 He was listening to us!
 He's so tricky.
 The boy looks at me.
 He wants help.
 Never!

 I tear the book up.
 Tear every page into pieces.
 Never again!

 Years pass.
+He does the fetching.
+He does the tidying.
+I look over to make sure the work gets done.

 One day Frederick never comes back.
 I don't know how he managed to flee North.
 To read maps.
 To read schedules.
 He's tricky.

-I hear Frederick gave speeches in The North.
+I hear Frederick gave speeches in the North.
 We'll send snatchers after him.

-I see Frederick wrote a book: _Narrative of the Life of Frederick Douglass, an American Slave_.
-We should get the money.
+I see Frederick wrote: _Narrative of the Life of Frederick Douglass, an American Slave_.
+Three books in all.
+They are popular.
+That is our money.

 I hear Frederick is speaking in Britain!
 I've never been to Europe.